girishten/angular-multipage-demo-with-oidc/README.md

 Angular application can be deployed to domain|sub-domain|sub-folder.
 For this demo, there is an assumption that API service is available via `base-url/api`.

-example: if `https://domain.tld` is Angular App and `https://domain.tld/api/v1-21/products/9634/reviews?sort=date&order=desc` can be a API URI.
+example: if `https://domain.tld` is Angular App and `https://domain.tld/api/v1-21/products/9634/reviews?sort=date&order=desc` can be an API URI.

 ## Running unit tests